‘Die badende’ (‘Bathing’)

 Right and below: the eagle in 2019.

-Right: Josef Thorak, 1928, early sculpture at the grave of the Franz Ullstein family at Friedhof Heerstraße in Berlin-Westend.
+Left: Josef Thorak, 1928, sculpture at the grave of the Franz Ullstein family at Friedhof Heerstraße in Berlin-Westend.
 Depicted in ‘Der Bildhauer Joseph Thorak’, by Wilhelm Bode, 1929, page 75.

 Left: Josef Thorak, ‘War Memorial 1914-1918’ in the Wilhelmspark, Stolpmünde, Poland.
 Created in 1922.
 Thorak became famous when he created this war memorial ‘Der sterbende Krieger’ (‘Dying Warrior’), a statue to commemorate the 76 men of the port-town Stolpmünde who died during World War I. Later in 1945, for the coast of Stolpmünde the Gustloff was torpedoed by the Russians; almost 10.000 German refugees lost their lives in this largest shipwreck in history.